Strong supermartingales and limits of nonnegative martingales: Proof of Theorems 2.6 and 2.7

-\bi \item[\textbf{1)}] Observe that the proof of Theorem \ref{t1} actually shows that the limiting optional strong supermartingale $X$ is equal to $\bX$ up to a set that is included in the graphs of countably many stopping times $(\tau_m)^\infty_{m=1}$. \item[\textbf{2)}] Replacing Koml\'os' lemma (Corollary \ref{kl}) by Koml\'os' subsequence theorem (Theorem \ref{kssthm}) in the proof of Theorems \ref{c1} and \ref{t1} we obtain by taking subsequences of subsequences rather than convex combinations of convex combinations the following stronger assertion: Given a sequence $(X^n)^\infty_{n=1}$ of non-negative optional strong supermartingales $X^n=(X^n_t)_{0 \leq t \leq 1}$ starting at $X^n_0=1$ there exists a subsequence $(X^{n_k})^\infty_{k=1}$ and an optional strong supermartingale $X=(X_t)_{0 \leq t \leq 1}$ such that the C\'esaro means $\frac{1}{J} \sum^J_{j=1} X^{n_{k_j}}$ of any subsequence $(X^{n_{k_j}})^\infty_{j=1}$ converge to $X$ in probability at all finite stopping times, as $J\to \infty.$ \ei \end{remark}
+\begin{remark} (1) Observe that the proof of Theorem~\ref{t1} actually shows that the limiting optional strong supermartingale $X$ is equal to $\overline{X}$ up to a set that is included in the graphs of countably many stopping times $(\tau_m)^\infty_{m=1}$.

+(2) Replacing Koml\'os's lemma (Corollary~\ref{kl}) by Koml\'os's subsequence theorem (Theorem~\ref{kssthm}) in the proof of Theorems \ref{c1} and \ref{t1}, we obtain, by taking subsequences of subsequences rather than convex combinations of convex combinations, the following stronger assertion: Given a sequence $(X^n)^\infty_{n=1}$ of nonnegative optional strong supermartingales $X^n=(X^n_t)_{0 \leq t \leq1}$ starting at $X^n_0=1$, there exists a subsequence $(X^{n_k})^\infty_{k=1}$ and an optional strong supermartingale $X=(X_t)_{0 \leq t \leq1}$ such that the Ces\`{a}ro means $\frac{1}{J} \sum^J_{j=1} X^{n_{k_j}}$ of any subsubsequence $(X^{n_{k_j}})^\infty _{j=1}$ converge to $X$ in probability at all finite stopping times, as $J\to\infty$. \end{remark}